-Use of chain/wire directly on the leg is unacceptable and must be removed.
+Use of chain/wire causes pain and injury.
 Webbing gets wet and causes rubbing and injuries.
-Injuries must be treated and healed before re-hobbling.
+These must be removed and injuries treated.
+Only when fully healed may humane hobbling be used.

 Ensure that any method of restraining an animal does not cause harm and does not unnecessarily restrict their movement or behaviour and that they can protect themselves and eat and drink normally.